publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptiii/ch449/schII/m__us_usc_t49_s44940.md

         (1)  __In general__  __.—__

-        Notwithstanding [section 9701 of title 31][/us/usc/t31/s9701] and the procedural requirements of [section 553 of title 5][/us/usc/t5/s553], the Under Secretary shall impose the fee under subsection (a)(1), and may impose a fee under subsection (a)(2), through the publication of notice of such fee in the Federal Register and begin collection of the fee within 60 days of the date of enactment of this Act, or as soon as possible thereafter.
+        Notwithstanding [section 9701 of title 31][/us/usc/t31/s9701] and the procedural requirements of [section 553 of title 5][/us/usc/t5/s553], the Under Secretary shall impose the fee under subsection (a)(1) through the publication of notice of such fee in the Federal Register and begin collection of the fee within 60 days of the date of enactment of this Act, or as soon as possible thereafter.

         (2)  __Special rules passenger fees__  __.—__